ActiveLogicGlobal/InteractiveEducation/README.md

-# PersonalUtility
+# Interactive Education
-A project  on personal management.
+A project to help children learn easily.